tiprankstipranks

 climate patterns or other catastrophic events.

-Natural disasters, whose nature and severity may be impacted by climate change, such as hurricanes, floods, extreme cold events and other adverse weather conditions; public health crises; political crises, such as terrorist attacks, war, labor unrest, other political instability, trade policies and sanctions, including the repercussions of the ongoing conflict in Ukraine, the conflict between Israel and Hamas, and the possible expansion of such conflicts to surrounding areas and potential geopolitical consequences; negative global climate patterns, especially in water stressed regions; or other catastrophic events, such as fires or other disasters occurring at our locations, whether occurring in Puerto Rico, the U.S., or internationally, could cause a significant adverse effect on the economy and disrupt our operations.
+Natural disasters, whose nature and severity may be impacted by climate change, such as hurricanes, floods, extreme cold events and other adverse weather conditions; public health crises; political crises, such as terrorist attacks, war, labor unrest, other political instability, trade policies, tariffs and sanctions, including the repercussions of the ongoing conflict in Ukraine, the ongoing conflict in the Middle East, and the possible expansion of such conflicts to surrounding areas and potential geopolitical consequences; negative global climate patterns, especially in water stressed regions; or other catastrophic events, such as fires or other disasters occurring at our locations, whether occurring in Puerto Rico, the U.S., or internationally, could cause a significant adverse effect on the economy and disrupt our operations.
 Certain areas in which our business is concentrated, including Puerto Rico and the USVI, are particularly susceptible to earthquakes, hurricanes, and major storms.
 Further, climate change may increase both the frequency and severity of extreme weather conditions and natural disasters, which may affect our business operations, either in a particular region or globally, as well as the activities of our customers.
 The Corporation is also not able to predict the positive or negative effects that future events or changes to the U.S. or global economy, financial markets, or regulatory and business environment could have on our operations.

 Natural and Human Disruptions - Risk 3